Ignored American History, Part 2

 Granted, there was some foolishness demonstrated by relatively small radical elements of the New Left, because they responded in-kind to the violent right-wing suppression of dissent and protest.
 But, in spite of that, most of those in the political New Left were more rational and they succeeded significantly.
 Their influence ultimately produced many welcome reforms in environmental protection and criminal justice, and established more civil rights, more women's rights, and many other rights and protections for the majority of people and the environment.

 Of course, part of the success of the New Left was due to the presidency of Democrat John F. Kennedy, a charismatic man whose inclinations were democratic.
 He had become president in 1961 following Eisenhower, and he helped to inspire the younger generation with great hope and courage.
 His Peace Corps was and still is great, and it has done and still does a lot of good in the world.
-He was also instrumental in getting the minimum wage increased, and he issued an executive order to provide surplus food to unemployed Americans.
+He was also instrumental in getting the minimum wage increased.
+He planned to end any U.S. military involvement whatsoever in Vietnam.
+He did much to further civil rights.
+And he issued an executive order to provide surplus food to unemployed Americans -- among many other things.

 At the same time, however, there were very strong right-wing conservative Republicans vying to regain power, and the dissenting protests and successes of the New Left brought a vehement and violent reaction from right-wing political leaders who still had power in certain states and cities.